What is KEEN?

 AllSorts is our Saturday sports session for athletes aged 4-25.
 Each week we rotate around three different activities, covering a whole range of sports, from old favourites such as football and basketball to slightly more unusual activities like cheerleading and quidditch!

-KEEN Teens, held straight after Zig-Zag on Friday, is our social club for teenagers.
+KEEN Teens, held on Monday evenings, is our social club for teenagers.
 We get up to all sorts of shenanigans, including cooking, fun science experiments, a multitude of games and even murder mystery nights!

 GrEAT is our social club for over 18s.
 It’s very easygoing, and sessions can feature anything from bowling to campfires, pub quizzes and even owls!